kign/c4wa/etc/doc/language.md

-Web Assembly is kind of strict about requiring explicit `return` statement at the end of non-void functions, even if your code is structured in a way that it could never reach the end, and value is ways returned; this requirement is thus passed to code written for `c4wa` (I could of course add missing `return` to generated WAT code, but that would risk masking a real problem, so I prefer not to do it).
+Web Assembly is kind of strict about requiring explicit `return` statement at the end of non-void functions, even if your code is structured in a way that it could never reach the end, and value is ways returned; this requirement is thus passed to code written for `c4wa` (I could perhaps add missing `return` to generated WAT code, but that would risk masking a real problem, so I prefer not to do it).

 Function declarations (unlike definition) can't have parameter names, only types.

 ## Import and export

-Syntax of C doesn't exactly match Web Assembly notion of "imported" and "exported" symbols (global variables, functions and memory); here is how we map existing C attributes Web Assembly:
+Syntax of C doesn't exactly match Web Assembly notions of "imported" and "exported" symbols (global variables, functions and memory); here is how we interpret some C attributes for Web Assembly:

-**Function definition** could be `extern`; this makes function exported.
+**Function definition** could be `extern`; this makes function _exported_.
 It is always exported under its own name.
 A function which is not `extern` will not be exported.
 Obviously, you should always have at least one `extern` function, but you can have as many as you want.

-**Function declaration** could be `static`; this will case declared function _not_ to be imported.
+**Function declaration** could be `static`; this will cause declared function _not_ to be imported.

-Normally, when you declare function like `double atan2(double, double)`, it is interpreted as imported, and if not provided by the run-time, this will trigger a error.
-You don't have to declare a function defined in your code, regardless where it is defined or used; however, normal C compiler might require such preliminary declaration.
+Normally, when you declare function like `double atan2(double, double)` (no attributes), it is interpreted as _imported_, and if not provided by the run-time, this will trigger a error.
+You don't have to declare a function defined in your code, regardless where it is defined or used; however, regular C compiler requires such preliminary declarations.
 In this case, you can declare `static` function, so it won't be looked up in import.

-**Global variables** could be `static`, `extern`, or neither. `extern` variable will be exported, and neither `extern` nor `static` will be imported (just like a function declaration). `static` global variables are neither imported not exported.
+**Global variables** could be `static`, `extern`, or neither. `extern` variable will be _exported_, and neither `extern` nor `static` will be _imported_ (just like a function declaration). `static` global variables are neither imported not exported.

-(Unrelated to import or export, global variable could also be `const`).
+(Unrelated to import or export, global variable could also be `const`)

+Any C attribute not listed above is not allowed (so you can't have `static` function definition or `extern` declaration).

 **Memory** behaviour is determined by compiler options (see [here](https://github.com/kign/c4wa/blob/master/etc/doc/properties.md)).
 It could be imported,